How to Keep Your James Hardie Siding Clean

 Cleaning James Hardie Siding

-A key part to any type of siding maintenance program is making sure you clean the exterior of your home.
+A key part of any type of siding maintenance program is making sure you clean the exterior of your home.
 James Hardie recommends you wash down exterior surfaces every 6 to 12 months using a garden hose or low-pressure water spray.
 It’s very important to note that using a high-pressure water spray and sand blasting may damage your home.

 You should also know the tools and methods needed for attacking different types of stains.
 For removing dirt and chalk, you should use a soft cloth or a soft or medium bristle brush.
 Avoid using hard brushes like a scrub brush or an abrasive scrub sponge.
 Use water to clean the stains and then rinse with clean water when you’re done.
 You should also use a soft cloth and a garden hose for oil stains and organic contaminants, but add liquid dishwashing soap to your water.
 Use the cloth to clean the stain, rinsing frequently and then rinse the entire area with the garden hose.